muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 The Memory Warning buzzed relentlessly at my consciousness until I found myself waking up in a stone platform.

-I sat myslef up to observe my surroundings unsure of what just happened exactly.
+I sat myself up to observe my surroundings unsure of what just happened exactly.

 Everything felt fuzzy and I could barely keep my eyes open.

-My eyelids felt heavy and I my body felt the same too.
+My eyelids felt heavy and my body felt the same too.

-It was as if I had been forched to abruptly wake up at an ungodly hour.
+It was as if I had been forced to abruptly wake up at an ungodly hour.

 I rubbed my eyes with my hands trying to clear my vision.